 - Grade placement decisions for English language learners are made with input from the ELL Committee.

 - The principal or designee of the sending school notifies the parent or guardian of the final placement decision and is responsible for documenting and coding the placement.

 - The principal or designee of the receiving school provides the parent or guardian enrollment and scheduling information.

-Classroom Transfer Request
+Classroom Schedule Change Request